 Hybrid= A hybrid diaper is a diaper that accommodate a washable cloth insert or a disposable insert.

-If you cloth diaper, what is your favorite system?
+If you cloth diaper, what is your favorite system or type of diaper?
 If you don’t cloth diaper, what are your thoughts on cloth diapering?